thedmeyer/CSCI3308/README.md

 Partner: Jose Escobar

-This might cause a merge conflict.
+This might actually cause a merge conflict.